mastiff-systems343/mastiff-systems/_authors/JM.md

 **Hobbies:**

 When the tickets are closed and the servers are humming like well-oiled machinery, John Michael trades keyboard commands for court plays—staying sharp on the basketball court with the same competitive edge brought to production environments.
-Photography captures the world through a different aperture, while outdoor pursuits keep the balance between screen time and real time intact—proving that even the best technicians need to step outside the workshop.
+Photography captures the world through a different aperture, while outdoor pursuits keep the balance between screen time and real time intact.

 **Favorite Music:**